Passenger 57: Development

 The film was based on a script by Stewart Raffill.
-It was written as an action film for a guy like Clint Eastwood, about a man going to bury his son in Spain who sat next to an Iranian terrorist on the plane.
+It was written as an action film for an actor like Clint Eastwood, about a man going to bury his son in Spain who sat next to an Iranian terrorist on the plane.
 The terrorist hijacks the plane and takes the passengers to Iran.
 Then the Clint Eastwood type character escapes, captures the Mullahs and holds them as prisoners in exchange for American prisoners.

 Raffill says "The head of the studio said to me, "If I make that movie, they'll blow up the theaters."
-So I did a couple of re-writes for them, for Warner Bros who owned it, then I got another picture and came back and then it became a black movie."
+So I did a couple of re-writes for them, for Warner Bros. who owned it, then I got another picture and came back and then it became a black movie."

 Raffill says his work only remains in the first quarter of the resulting film.

 Raffill could not think of a title for the film but noticed a bottle of ketchup and was inspired by the Heinz 57 mark to call the film Passenger 57.

 Filming

-Although supposedly set partly at a small airport in Louisiana, filming took place in Snipes's hometown of Orlando, Florida, with Orlando-Sanford International Airport standing in for "Lake Lucille" airport in Louisiana.
+Although supposedly set partly at a small airport in Louisiana, filming took place between January 13 and February 26, 1992, in Snipes's hometown of Orlando, Florida, with Orlando-Sanford International Airport standing in for "Lake Lucille" airport in Louisiana.
 The airport's former combination main hangar and control tower from its time as Naval Air Station Sanford was used for many key scenes just prior to its demolition after filming.